istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

   you might need {{< gloss >}}selective exposure{{< /gloss >}} of services. required? _Selective exposure_ means that the owner of cluster 1 may want to control which services are exposed to the

-**Isolation for security or compliance**: Are you required to control all the traffic that enters your cluster **at the point of entrance**, for example at the Ingres Gateway?
+1. **Are you required to control all the traffic that enters your cluster?** point of entrance**, for example at the Ingres Gateway?

 **Common trust**: Can you setup a common CA root for your clusters?
 Will you perform authentication by Istio